 Emission Standards for Small Engines

-For Class I small engines, current standards allow different levels of emissions depending on the size of the engine.
-When Phase 3 standards become effective in model year 2012, only one set of emission standards will apply to Class I engines.
-Phase 3 emission standards for Classes II, III, IV and V apply starting in model year 2011.
+For Class I small engines, standards allowed different levels of emissions depending on the size of the engine.
+When Phase 3 standards became effective in model year 2012, only one set of emission standards applied to Class I engines.
+Phase 3 emission standards for Classes II, III, IV and V applied starting in model year 2011.

 Table 2.
-Current and Future Exhaust Emission Standards in Grams per Kilowatt-hour (g/kW-hr)
+Exhaust Emission Standards in Grams per Kilowatt-hour (g/kW-hr)

 Displacement